pauliusbaulius/lil_ripper/README.md

 - [x] fix -f flag, since it does not work at all anymore.
 - [x] 4chan thread media archiving, under -c flag.
 - [x] add pytest tests WIP
-- [ ] a better way to quit program, since ctrl+c does not cancel all threads at once.
 - [ ] show status how long it took to generate links and download each file. maybe a progress bar?
   - [x] download time
   - [ ] generation time
 - [ ] maybe add image/video compression option to reduce size of media on disk in exchange for cpu usage and electricity?
 - [ ] skip v.reddit videos if user has no ffmpeg, check for it first.
+This would allow the program to work on Windows with no shell access.